MichalOpoka/ecfr/cfr/title-48-Federal-Acquisition-Regulations-System/chapter-2-Defense-Acquisition-Regulations-System-Department-Defense/subchapter-H-Clauses-Forms/part-252-Solicitation-Provisions-Contract-Clauses/subpart-252.2-Text-Provisions-Clauses/section-252.204-7014.md

 (e) *Contractor**employees.* The Contractor shall ensure that its employees are subject to use and nondisclosure obligations consistent with this clause prior to the employees being provided access to or use of any litigation information covered by this clause.

-(f) *Flowdown.* Include the substance of this clause, including this paragraph (f), in all subcontracts, including subcontracts for commercial items.
+(f) *Subcontracts.* Include the substance of this clause, including this paragraph (f), in all subcontracts, including subcontracts for commercial products or commercial services.

 (End of clause)[79 FR 11340, Feb.
 28, 2014, as amended at 81 FR 28729, May 10, 2016; 84 FR 58332, Oct.
-31, 2019]
+31, 2019; 88 FR 6589, Jan.
+31, 2023]